Junior 4 min · March 06, 2026

 Symptom

-audit logs, reports, or API responses return fields in unpredictable order, causing flaky tests and user complaints —
+Audit logs, reports, or API responses return fields in unpredictable order, causing flaky tests and user complaints.
+HashMap explicitly does not guarantee order.

 Fix

-Use LinkedHashMap to preserve insertion order (zero extra API changes needed — it extends HashMap), or TreeMap if you need keys sorted alphabetically or numerically.
-Document your choice with a comment so the next developer doesn't 'optimise' it back to HashMap.
+Use LinkedHashMap to preserve insertion order (no extra API changes — it extends HashMap), or TreeMap if keys need to be sorted.
+Always document the order guarantee in variable names.

 Interview Questions on This Topic

-• QExplain why ConcurrentHashMap does not use a global lock.
-How does it achieve thread-safety across different segments or buckets in Java 8+?
+Explain why ConcurrentHashMap does not use a global lock.
+How does it ac...

 Frequently Asked Questions